BobRak/OpenHAB-Smartthings/README.md

 These are useful to confirm the hub is sending data

 Removed timing code from Smartthings code since it was eariler removed from openHAB code.

+## 9/18/2020

+Hopefully final code review changes as requested by openHAB.
+Also, a timeout can be set for each thing.
+See the README.md for details.